belzecue/Unity-Basic-Behavior-Tree/README.md

   {
     //New tree
     tree = new BehaviorTree(
-      //New repeating segement, by default will run forever new RepeaterNode(
+      //New repeating segment, by default will run forever new RepeaterNode(
         //Starts new sequence, the first time it receives a failure from it's child, it will stop new SequenceNode(